 The artifacts of the Middle Palaeolithic age were found at several places on the bank of River Narmada, and south of the Tungabhadra River.
 The Belan valley (UP) is rich in stone tools and animal fossils including cattle and deer.
 These remains are related to both the Lower and Middle Stone Ages.

 Upper Palaeolithic Age

 There are 566 sites in India being marked as the Upper Palaeolithic sites.
-The climate was less humid, coinciding with last phase of the ice age when the climate became comparatively warm.
+The climate was less humid, coinciding with the last phase of the ice age when the climate became comparatively warm.
 This era marks the appearance of new flint techniques and men of the modern type (Homo sapiens).